Anthropology

 Attributes: Social Science

-An ethnographic survey of the culture(s) of a selected geographical area currently of interest to faculty and students.
+An ethnographic survey of a selected geographical area currently of interest to faculty and students.
 The areas to be studied may differ from year to year.
-Students may not hold for credit both ANTH 3970 and ANTH 3971.
 The course content may vary.
 Students can earn multiple credits for this course only when the topic subtitle is different.
+May not be held with ANTH 3971.

 PR/CR: A minimum grade of C is required unless otherwise indicated.